-Table 6.
-Summary table - Statement of management commitments ,
+Table 7.
+Summary table - Statement of management commitments

 Objective Management Action & Timing Notes Weed Control Primary weed control of priority weeds and disposal of refuse to be complete within six months of commencement of this plan Secondary weed control of priority weeds over at least one growing season (at least 4 months between October and April).
 Must be complete prior to revegetation of understorey (canopy may be installed prior if long-stem method is used) Maintenance weed control to suppress late recruitment from seedbank or seed donation from upstream to be undertaken ongoing, and must be actively undertaken post-revegetation.
 Burn outside of hazard period.
 Apply herbicide when plants are actively growing (spring).
 Revegetation Revegetation of all strata to required densities to be established within three years of commencement of this plan.
 Plant at conclusion of hot or dry weather (early autumn) Long-stem Canopy planting.
-Establishment Planting density targets to be met and demonstrated, compliant with bushfire requirements and not posing a risk to engineering features.
-Native vegetation structure to be demonstrably approaching a reasonable measure of the PCT benchmark To be achieved and demonstrated to the satisfaction of Council by the conclusion of the prescribed plan lifetime (5 years).
-100% of benchmark is not a realistic goal for the VMP outcomes, however planting densities and strata are all aimed at benchmark vegetation integrity Security Fauna-friendly fencing with restoration- informative signage to be installed prior to occupation of development.
-Construction fencing to exclude vehicles and machinery to be installed prior to revegetation.
-Access through construction fencing should be possible if machinery is required for primary treatment or removal of priority weeds Monitoring Quarterly reports to be issued by vegetation contractor Monitoring of compliance with this plan to be conducted annually and report issued.
+Establishment Planting density targets to be met and demonstrated Native vegetation structure to be demonstrably approaching a reasonable measure of the PCT benchmark (see Section 2.1.4) To be achieved and demonstrated to the satisfaction of Council by the conclusion of the prescribed plan lifetime (5 years).
+100% of benchmark is not a realistic goal for the VMP outcomes, however planting densities and strata are all aimed at benchmark vegetation integrity Monitoring Regular reports to be issued by vegetation contractor Monitoring of compliance with this plan to be conducted annually and report issued.
 Photo points to be established with star pickets no later than concurrently with commencement of revegetation of the understorey Risk management Erosion and sediment control plan compliant with NSW standards approved by council and implemented prior to primary treatment of priority weeds.
-Jute or similar surface reinforcement prior to revegetation of understorey if erosion risks persist Potential water quality disruptions to downstream areas must be minimised
+Potential water quality disruptions to downstream areas must be minimised